void-linux/void-packages/Manual.md

 The current list of available `build_style` scripts is the following:

-- *cmake*: For packages that use the CMake build system, configuration arguments can be passed in via `configure_args`.
+- `cmake` For packages that use the CMake build system, configuration arguments can be passed in via `configure_args`.

-- *configure*: For packages that use non-GNU configure scripts, at least `--prefix=/usr` should be passed in via `configure_args`.
+- `configure` For packages that use non-GNU configure scripts, at least `--prefix=/usr` should be passed in via `configure_args`.

-- *gnu-configure*: For packages that use GNU configure scripts, additional configuration arguments can be passed in via `configure_args`.
+- `gnu-configure` For packages that use GNU configure scripts, additional configuration arguments can be passed in via `configure_args`.

-- *gnu-makefile*: For packages that use GNU make, build arguments can be passed in via `make_build_args` and install arguments via `make_install_args`.
+- `gnu-makefile` For packages that use GNU make, build arguments can be passed in via `make_build_args` and install arguments via `make_install_args`.
 The build target can be overriden via `make_build_target` and the install target via `make_install_target`.

-- *meta*: For `meta-packages`, i.e packages that only install local files or simply depend on additional packages.
+- `meta` For `meta-packages`, i.e packages that only install local files or simply depend on additional packages.
 This build style does not install dependencies to the root directory, and only checks if a binary package is available in repositories.

-- *perl-ModuleBuild*: For packages that use the Perl [Module::Build](http://search.cpan.org/~leont/Module-Build-0.4202/lib/Module/Build.pm) method.
+- `perl-ModuleBuild` For packages that use the Perl [Module::Build](http://search.cpan.org/~leont/Module-Build-0.4202/lib/Module/Build.pm) method.

-- *perl*: For packages that use the Perl [ExtUtils::MakeMaker](http://perldoc.perl.org/ExtUtils/MakeMaker.html) build method.
+- `perl` For packages that use the Perl [ExtUtils::MakeMaker](http://perldoc.perl.org/ExtUtils/MakeMaker.html) build method.

-- *python-module*: For packages that use the Python module build method (setup.py).
+- `python-module` For packages that use the Python module build method (setup.py).

-- *waf3*: For packages that use the Python3 `waf` build method with python3.
+- `waf3` For packages that use the Python3 `waf` build method with python3.

-- *waf*: For packages that use the Python `waf` method with python2.
+- `waf` For packages that use the Python `waf` method with python2.

 > NOTE: if `build_style` is not set, the template must (at least) define a `do_install()` function and optionally more phases via `do_xxx()` functions.